PJTewkesbury/MMM-WebHookAlerts/README.md

-# MMM-IFTTT
+# MMM-WebHookAlerts
-[MagicMirror](https://magicmirror.builders/) Module for [IFTTT Maker](https://ifttt.com/maker) Web Based Notifications
+[MagicMirror](https://magicmirror.builders/) Module for web hook alerts

 ![Screenshot](screenshot.png)

-This module is intended to display immediate notifications of events from If-This-Then-That channels.
+This module is intended to display immediate notifications of events from any device that can send a HTTP Post message.
 Notifications will show for a default of 60 seconds before disappearing.
 There is no on-screen history of events.

 ## Module installation